The judgement of Derna

-“The only thing I could see was water, a huge sea sweeping away everything in the neighbourhood.
+“The only thing I could see was water, a huge sea sweeping away everything in the neighbourhood."

-"Our street, our neighbours, our house, my mother and father, people's voices, crying children, mobile phone screens fading with their owners as they drowned.
+"Our street, our neighbours, our house, my mother and father, people's voices, crying children, mobile phone screens fading with their owners as they drowned."

 "Do you know what is worse than hearing screams?
 The silence that comes after it.
 It's this creepy peace that haunts me today."

-Ahlam al-Zenni describes the catastrophic inundation of Derna as if she's in a trance, repeating herself.
+Ahlam al-Zenni describes the catastrophic inundation of the eastern Libyan city of Derna as if she's in a trance, repeating herself.

 "The silence that comes after it."